Kayak Life in Door County: It's All About The Water

 If there’s one lesson the Great Lakes teach you quickly, it’s this:

+Never underestimate the power of the water.
 Lake Michigan behaves like an inland sea.
 Waves build based on wind speed, direction, and fetch — the distance wind travels across open water.
 The NOAA consistently explains that longer fetch and sustained wind create larger, steeper waves on the Great Lakes.

 That’s why Door County can look calm from shore and feel very different once you’re on the water.